maxrugen/hue-dash-switch/README.md

 Connect the Dash button to the Internet by following the button's default setup process using Amazon's app up until the product selection page.
 Make sure that you **do not select any products** in this very step!
 Simply exit the setup by closing the app, otherwise you would be buying something from Amazon every time you press the button.

 ## Button's MAC address
 To make our final script work, we need to know the button's MAC address.
-The node-dash-button library's findbutton-script listens for ARP requests on your local network, just like the ones being sent out with every click of the button.
+The node-dash-button library's findButton-script listens for ARP requests on your local network, just like the ones being sent out with every click of the button.

 To run the network listener by running
 ```
-npm run findButton
+sudo npm run findButton
 ```
 then press on your Dash button.
 Its MAC address will now appear in the console.